Will Power: 2022 season

 2022 was a massive rebound year for Power after his difficult 2021.
 He started the year by scoring top five finishes in each of the first five races.
 He picked up his only win of the season at the final Detroit Grand Prix held on Belle Isle, redeeming himself from the previous year's misfortune.
 He picked up five pole positions on the season, including clinching a rare double pole position at the Iowa double header.
 His fifth pole position broke Mario Andretti's record for the most poles in IndyCar history.
-Power was one of five drivers heading into the season finale at Laguna Seca who were mathematically still in contention for the series title, holding a 20 point lead over Josef Newgarden and Scott Dixon and needing to finish no worse than third to clinch the championship.
-In the end Power would come out as victorious and win the 2022 Astor Cup and 2022 Indycar Series.
+Power was one of five drivers heading into the season finale at Laguna Seca who were mathematically still in contention for the series title, holding a twenty point lead over Josef Newgarden and Scott Dixon and needing to finish no worse than third to clinch the championship.
+In the end, Power would come out as victorious and win the 2022 Astor Cup and 2022 Indycar Series.

+2023 season

+2023 would be the most difficult season of Power's IndyCar career.
+He recorded only three podium finishes on the season and saw his streak of sixteen consecutive seasons with a race win snapped.

+2024 season

+2024 would be a much stronger season for Power.
+He picked up three second place finishes in the first five point scoring races.
+Following the Indianapolis 500, Power picked up three wins on the season.
+He snapped his two year winless streak at Road America, picked up his first win on an oval since 2019 at the second round in Iowa, and took a third win on the season in Portland.
+For much of the season, Power was the main challenger to Alex Palou for the championship.
+Ultimately Power's run at a third title came up short in Nashville, and he finished fourth in the 2024 IndyCar Series standings.